OXYGENOxygen/ Docs

 keyYesInput name (slug rules).

-typeNostring (default), number, boolean, string[], number[], object, object[], array.
+typeNostring (default), number, boolean, string[], number[], object, object[], array. integer is accepted as an alias for number.

 requiredNoDefaults to true.